mikbe/commandable/README.markdown

 ### Colorized Output Options

 The help information can be colored using the standard ANSI escape commands found in the `term-ansicolor-hi` gem.
-The `term-ansicolor-hi` gem it installed as a dependency but just in case you can install it yourself by running:
+The `term-ansicolor-hi` gem it installed as a dependency but just in case you have problems you can install it yourself by running:

     $ [sudo] gem install term-ansicolor-hi